 According to breed standards, the average size of a Golden Retriever is 21.5 to 24 inches (55 to 61 cm) in height and 55 to 75 pounds (25 to 34) in weight.

-Due to their watchdog and watchdog instincts, many consider them to be aggressive.
-However, a 2008 study showed Rottweilers to be average when it comes to aggression, but it also indicated that the breed showed above-average aggression towards strangers.
+Due to their watchdog instincts, many consider them to be aggressive.
+However, a 2008 study showed Rottweilers to be average regarding aggression, but it also indicated that the breed showed above-average aggression towards strangers.

 As with most pets, aggressive behavior stems from an irresponsible owner.
 Things like neglect, abuse, and lack of socialization will inevitably lead to aggression — regardless of breed.

-But don't be fooled by their powerful and rugged appearance.
+But don't be fooled by their robust and rugged appearance.
 They love their humans and have even been known to act clownishly around them.

-Although Rottweilers are still bred to herd livestock, they also have a vital place in today's society - as police dogs, guard dogs, and search and rescue dogs.
+Although Rottweilers are still bred to herd livestock, they also have an important place in today's society - police dogs, guard dogs, and search and rescue dogs.